Fantastic Beasts and Where to Find Them (2016) - Review

 The main character is nothing of note either.
 He's a clueless goof wandering around a city in a country whose laws he doesn't fully grasp, with a faulty suitcase full of critters that he knows are considered dangerous by most wizards.
 Why is he on such a socially treacherous expedition?
 That's not fully disclosed till later, but it certainly makes me wonder why he couldn't have gone to all this trouble without bringing his entire collection of critters, considering the risks involved.
 Or, at the very least, get a better magic suitcase.
 If he was a smart character and took these considerations, however, we wouldn't have the drama that causes the whole adventure in the first place.

-The last thing I'll say is that Fantastic Beasts is full of arbitrary circumstances that is the result of just lame, lazy writing.
+The last thing I'll say is that Fantastic Beasts is full of arbitrary circumstances that are the result of just lame, lazy writing.
 The first time Tina arrives with Newt at the magic police station ends up being the typical farce that occurs when someone accidentally swaps suitcases.
 The next time they end up there is even more absurd with some of the swiftest and most ruthless law enforcement that could take place in 1926 USA, with some capital punishment being handed out in the interrogation room to people who are merely guilty by association without any forensic evidence.
 They may be wizards, but I find it hard to believe that they would have such harsh laws in the "land of the free," even if it was the 20's.
-Also, the fact that magic can conveniently wipe away all the property damage and memories of witnesses is bound to create some annoying Deus Ex solutions that just feels like cheating.
+Also, the fact that magic can conveniently wipe away all the property damage and memories of witnesses is bound to create some annoying Deus Ex solutions that just feel like cheating.

 TL;DR (Conclusion)

 Fantastic Beasts and Where to Find Them makes a lot of poor choices that the other Harry Potter films managed to avoid.
 It has multiple storylines that fail to gracefully intersect with barely a villain to tie it all together.
 It has bland and annoying characters who are seemingly unaware of the villain's plot and are focused on the more inconsequential events of the film.
 It has contrived circumstances and arbitrary plot devices to move the story along because no one could come up with better problems or solutions for the characters.
 The main positive I got out of it was a slightly better appreciation for the previous films of this universe.
-If this the beginning of a new saga in the Harry Potter universe, I expect fans will adopt an attitude similar to what Star Was fans had by the end of Episode III.
+If this is the beginning of a new saga in the Harry Potter universe, I expect fans will adopt an attitude similar to what Star Wars fans had by the end of Episode III.

 Do you agree or disagree?
 Tell me what you think in the comments!